elliotjsteve/elliotjsteve.github.io/_posts/2020-02-14-how_life_should_be.md

 As soon as they see one, they know what it does, where it goes, how it behaves.
 We see patterns and we make them into classes.

 So, What if we try to take the same approach with problems in life.
 You don't deal with a problem as if it were a brand-new-once-in-a-millennium problem.
 You classify them, make them into a class.
 And find a solution collectively.
-Now, I know you don't have lesser problems.
+Now, I know you don't have fewer problems.
 But atleast you know how to deal with them.
 This takes the sting out of a lot of problems.

 That is exactly what the ancient stoics did.
-If anybody asks me what Stoicism is, I'll say this: _A HandBook of Life_ Yes.
+If anybody asks me what Stoicism is, I'll say this: _A HandBook of Life_.
+Yes.
 Really.
 It is a HandBook of Life.
 See, the Stoics took the same approach to life.